-Looking to buy real estate in Australia but not sure which time of year sees the property market thriving?
+Looking to buy real estate in Australia but not sure which time of year is best for buying a house?
 Look no further!
 Let’s examine the best time of year for Australian home buyers and property sales.

 How does the time of year affect the Australian property market?

 Many factors impact the property market in Australia, with the time of year playing a major role.
-It is not just because the seasons change but because of other things that the different times of the year bring with them.
+It is not just because the seasons change but because of other things that the different times of the year bring with them, making each particular season unique in its impact on the market.

 Other factors impact market conditions (especially coming off of a global pandemic), like the state of interest rates and the number of properties in the market.